 It’s nearly that time of the year.
 Christmas is coming.
 Also arriving soon: the heavy duty strategic planning with your partner to ensure the least possible amount of time spent with either family, the unique look of disappointment and disgust from your Secret Santa recipient at work, and the screams from your sibling because you had ‘one job to do’, and that was to bring the parsnips.
 Which you forgot.

 But before all that fun, you may have the task of arranging an end-of-year Christmas meal for a bunch of people that you either work with or whom you call ‘friends’.
 Or both.
 If you book any of the spots below, it should keep you in the spirit of things before they are broken on that train ride home on the 24th of December.

 Anchor and Hope is London gastropub royalty, and one of the spots we aggressively steer people to when they find themselves lost and hungry somewhere around the South Bank.
 This year they’re serving a Christmas lunch - a good call if you work in the area.
 The standard set menu is £40 per person, and there’s also a vegetarian option.
-If there are more than six of you, do the £66 per person goose roast.
+If there are more than six of you, you can do the £69 per person goose roast.

 You know what, we’ll happily scour every shop in London for a suitable Secret Santa gift (honestly, just throw 20 quid in the direction of your nearest Paperchase and be done with it), if it means we get to eat festive pizza.
 If you feel the same, then the £45 Christmas menu at Temper Covent Garden should definitely be on your radar.
 There’s goat and salumi ragu, there’s white chocolate cannolis, and, yes, there’s a turkey, sausage, and cranberry pizza.
 This place is perfect for a Christmas lunch involving children, picky eaters, or getting a little bit lairy over on-tap spritz in a big, loud, and proud restaurant.